What if Myth Was a Feeling? Inside Okunoâs Animistic Universe

-Satoko Okuno is a Tokyo-born (1991) Japanese artist based in Los Angeles whose bold visual language blends mixed-media painting, ceramic sculpture, and printmaking into emotionally charged realms of protection and play.
+Satoko Okuno (Yokohama, near Tokio -1991) Japanese artist based in Los Angeles whose bold visual language blends mixed-media painting, ceramic sculpture, and printmaking into emotionally charged realms of protection and play.

 With themes of spirituality, mythic animals, and emotional refuge, Okuno's style is both protective and disarmingly tender, making her one of the most vital voices in contemporary symbolic art.